Achomawi: Dress and body art

 Achomawi men wore buckskin with coats and shirts.
 A deerskin with a hole cut out in the middle was put over the heads after the sides were sewn together to provide armholes, and then it would be belted.
 Buckskin leggings with fringe were rare but occasionally worn by Achomawi.
 Moccasins of twined tule and stuffed with grass were the most common type of footwear.
 Deerskin moccasins were worn during dry weather.
 An apron like kilt was also seen within communities, similar to the breechcloth of Eastern communities.
 Women wore short gowns or tops similar to the men, along with a deerskin skirt or a fringed apron.
-Bucksin moccasins and a basket cap were also standard among women.
+Buckskin moccasins and a basket cap were also standard among women.
 Both men and women's clothing might be decorated with porcupine quill embroidery.

 Both men and women did have tattoos.
 Women would have three lines tattooed under the mouth and perhaps a few lines on the cheek.
 Men had septum piercings with dentalium shell or other jewelry.